morgansegura/segura/src/content/a-full-style-test.md

 draft: false
 templateKey: post
 title: A Full and Comprehensive Style Test
+date: 2018-09-30T07:03:47.149Z
 image: img/testimg-cover.jpg
-author: Morgan Segura
+description: >-
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
-date: 2018-09-30T07:03:47.149Z
 tags:
   - Tests
   - flavor